 Are you facing criminal charges for perjury in San Diego?
-If so, contact the Law Office of Vikas Bajaj, APC for assistance.
-Our attorneys have more than 16 years of experience handling a variety of criminal matters, including perjury cases.
+If so, contact the Law Office of Vikas Bajaj, APC for assistance as your perjury defense lawyer San Diego.
+Our attorneys have more than 19 years of experience handling a variety of criminal matters, including perjury cases.
 We know that your future is on the line and that a conviction for perjury can have devastating consequences.
 In some cases, you can be sentenced to as many as four years in a California state prison and be required to pay up to $10,000 in fines.

 Once you have served your time, you will still be faced with the reality of living with a criminal record.
 This will make it difficult to find and maintain a job, rent or buy a home, and can even result in the loss of your right to own a gun.
 Contact our office today to learn about how we can help you avoid these (and other) consequences in your perjury case.